aquatir/schemator/README.md

 #### TODOs:

 - schema into metadata parser:
-    - add recursive object read
     - add arrays handling
     - add `$ref` handling
     - graceful exception handling for wrong schema names/types/etc
+- metadata into classes:
+    - do NOT write same class name twice if defined in schema twice (aka part of schema validation)
 - parse program command line parameters on startup
 - logging, especial exceptional logging
 - remember specific types while parsing metadata which require `import` headers for generated classes
 - add support for Json libraries annotations
-- handle 'object' type in metadata reader
+- make testing more intuitive.
+E.g. maybe try class-loading created class to make sure it is correct for kotlin
+- create conscious documentation for usage
+- add javadocs everywhere
+- create contribution guide

 Long plans:
-- generify to support adding other languages apart from kotlin
+- generify to make adding other languages apart from kotlin much easier.
 - handle all json schema syntax.
 Generate appropriate json library annotations when possible and warn if not possible.